10 DevOps Trends You Need to Know About – Part 3

 As the time goes on, DevOps as a service evolves and gains new trends.
 While some of them are not too widespread yet, they might have a significant impact on the industry in the future.

-In the previous parts of this series, we described both theand the .
+In the previous parts of this series, we described both the 3 hot DevOps trends for 2017 and the DevOps trends we think will gain traction in 2018.
 However, there still are certain trends that are just gaining notion nowadays and will not come into full power quite soon.
-However, these DevOps trends might transform the way we provide and expect to receive the .
+However, these DevOps trends might transform the way we provide and expect to receive the DevOps services.

 Agile is back to the roots

-.
+15 years have passed since signing the Agile Manifesto.
 Agile methodology in general and Scrum, as a set of rules and practices in particular, have truly revolutionized the process of software development.
 However, many DevOps worldwide are not satisfied with the direction the evolution of the paradigm took.
-To deal with the issue, the and the (from Alistair Cockburn, one of the initial Manifesto signatories) movements were introduced back in 2016, in the .
+To deal with the issue, the Modern Agile and the Heart of Agile (from Alistair Cockburn, one of the initial Manifesto signatories) movements were introduced back in 2016, in the Agile 2016 keynotes.

 Both approaches continue to gain followers and might disrupt the way we leverage Agile someday.
 If your developers share the same vision, it might be worth it re-evaluating your approach to software delivery to better align with the principles.